 - Try to engage with the account followers by posting questions in the captions.
 Engaging with them makes them more likely to want to follow your personal account so they can see more from you.

 On the flip side of this, you could host an Instagram takeover yourself.
 If you can get a high profile user to take over your account, they’ll definitely announce the takeover to their own followers.

 While your focus is undoubtedly on the photos you post, and for good reason, don’t forget to craft a strong Instagram bio .
 Include information that will make your followers connect with you.
 You only have 150 characters so make it count.
 Pick one or two hashtags at the very most to include in your bio so you show up in search results.

 And don’t forget to use the website link wisely.
 Since Instagram doesn’t allow you to share clickable links in photo captions, this is the only place you can promote your external content.
 You can use a few tools to pair clickable links with your existing Instagram posts.

 8. Think Outside the App

-Most of these tips focus on what you can do in the Instagram app.
-But you should also think about where you can cross promote your account.
+While it’s important to focus on what you can do in the Instagram app, you should also think about where you can cross promote your account.
 Include links to your Instagram account in other social media bios, and where possible, actually connect your accounts.